Saransh-cpp/Saransh-cpp/README.md

 You are probably looking for [my website](https://Saransh-cpp.github.io), specifically, the [open-source page](https://saransh-cpp.github.io/opensource/).

-I am a master’s (computational science and engineering) student at **École Polytechnique Fédérale de Lausanne** (Swiss Federal Technology Institute of Lausanne - **EPFL**).
+I am a master’s (computational science and engineering) student at **EPFL** (École Polytechnique Fédérale de Lausanne / Swiss Federal Technology Institute of Lausanne).
+At the moment, I am interning with the Cognitive AI team at **Logitech**, Switzerland.

 Before joining EPFL, I was a research software engineer at **UCL’s Advanced Research Computing Centre**, where I worked on HPC and DevOps projects.
 Even before UCL, I worked as a research software engineer at **CERN** (under the **Princeton Institute for Computational Science and Engineering**), writing software for computational high-energy physics.
 I hold an undergraduate degree in computer science and mathematics from the **University of Delhi**.
 Besides writing code, I am also quite fond of teaching courses and workshops, broadly on scientific and high-performance computing, software engineering, and numerical mathematics.

 I am specifically interested in **Computational Mathematics** (Numerical Methods, Type and Proof Theory, Automatic Differentiation), **Scientific Computing** (High-Performance Computing, Data-Intensive Computational Methods, DevOps), and **Applied Machine Learning** (for Science, social good, and more).
 I advocate for and am extremely passionate about open-source and open-science.
-Finally, I am also really good at **Research Software Engineering** (_Software Engineering, but for Scientific Software_).

 ## Open-Source work